 Living with an ISFP

 In their home life, ISFPs are not likely to take the lead when it comes to planning household chores or other activities.
 Instead, they are far more likely to just randomly decide to do chores like cooking or cleaning.
-However, this doesn’t mean they are not good at doing these chores; in fact, it’s quite the opposite for doing something like cooking a meal, as they like to be creative.
+However, this doesn’t mean they are not good at doing these chores; in fact, it’s quite the opposite for doing something like cooking a meal, as they like being creative.

 Adventurers are practical people who also love to quietly please their partners, family members, and other people they live with, so they are highly likely to look out for others that they live with and carry out tasks that will please them.
 When you live with an ISFP, they will most likely carry out their fair share of household tasks and be considerate of others.

-In general, ISFPs are likely to be quite laid-back about sex and live in the moment without feeling the need to plan ahead on the sex front.
+As a broad rule, ISFPs are likely to be quite laid-back about sex and live in the moment without feeling the need to plan ahead on the sex front.
 They usually need to be in a committed relationship before they will experience high levels of sexual pleasure.
 However, due to their spontaneous and adventurous nature, they will likely be willing to explore their and their partner’s sexual desires once a relationship has been established.

 Since ISFPs are easy-going in nature, they avoid drama and confrontation whenever possible.
 This can cause them to have an internal buildup of resentment within a relationship, which if not addressed can cause problems within a relationship.
 The resentment is especially toxic, as ISFPs are very sensitive and can become very miserable – even if they don’t express this to their partner.